Nalini13081994/Online_Collaborative_Editor/README.md

 ### Key Features
 - Real time Collaborative editing
 - Code Conversion using Generative AI
-- Auto Completion Suggestion using Code Mirror
+- Code Completion Suggestions Using AI
 - Multiple users can code together

 ## How to stop the  Application